 - 2 jugs spring water

-- 3 Packets of Bread Yeast (Any kind will really do, we have Fleischmann's here)
+- 3 packets of bread yeast (any kind will really do, we have Fleischmann's here)

-- 1 Box Raisins (Doesn't have to be the huge box we got here)
+- 1 box raisins (doesn't have to be the huge box we got here)

-- 2 Oranges (You really only need one, we just wanted to eat the other)
+- 2 oranges (you really only need one, we just wanted to eat the other)

-- 10 pack of 12 inch balloons
+- 10 pack of 12-inch balloons

 Total cost: $33.00 (in Alaska)

-Step 1 - Warm the Honey
+Step 1: Warm the Honey

 While we do some other stuff, go ahead and fill a bowl with some hot water and put your honey containers in there.
 This will make the honey extraction process more awesome.

-Step 2 - Divide the Water
+Step 2: Divide the Water

-Now pour about half your spring water into a clean container, we need to make room for all the stuff we are about to cram in the jug.
+Now pour about half your spring water into a clean container; we need to make room for all the stuff we are about to cram in the jug.

-Step 3 - Add Your Fruit of Choice
+Step 3: Add Your Fruit of Choice

 Next, chop up your fruit of choice.
-Here we used an average sized orange—the other one we ate as a nervous side effect of making mead.
+Here we used an average-sized orange—the other one we ate as a nervous side effect of making mead.
 You'll want to cut up pieces that you can shove through the neck of your jug without making too much of a mess.
 If you want a clearer mead in the end, avoid really mashing things up, as this will be harder to strain/siphon out if you choose to do that later.

-Step 4 - Add Your Raisins
+Step 4: Add Your Raisins

 We added around 30 raisins.
 You could probably just grab a handful or two and chuck them in the jug.

 Without getting too much in the weeds and saying things that will get proud brewer's panties in a bunch and calling us idiots, there is an interplay of chemistry happening largely between acid, sugar, and yeast.
-Raisins may contain elements that can help in your yeast producing a better tasting mead.
+Raisins may contain elements that can help in your yeast producing a better-tasting mead.
 That being said, it's magic to us at this point.
 If this is your first batch and you are not too much into diving into chemistry at this point, just add the raisins as a superstitious step.
-Later on you can do something else and come back here to call us idiots.
+Later on, you can do something else and come back here to call us idiots.

-Step 5 - Add Your Yeast
+Step 5: Add Your Yeast

-We used one packet of yeast which is around a tablespoon.
+We used one packet of yeast, which is around a tablespoon.

 Now, about using bread yeast.
-We're writing this for people that are interested brewing something but don't know where to start and are intimidated by shopping around for beer yeast.
+We're writing this for people that are interested in brewing something but don't know where to start and are intimidated by shopping around for beer yeast.
 You may have a beer snob in your family or circle of friends that shake their heads judgmentally at your folly, maybe your spouse crinkles their nose at you like you are insane while pouring in your bread yeast to make mead.
 This is all normal.
-In six months, drink your mead and be marry.
+In six months, drink your mead and be merry.
 Say you would have shared, but you know, it is below them.

-Step 6 - Add Your Honey
+Step 6: Add Your Honey

-Step 7 - Prep for Storage
+Step 7: Prep for Storage

-Pour some of your spring water back into your jug leaving an inch or two from the top, take one of your balloons, poke a hole in the top with a clean needle or sharp point, stretch it over the neck of your jug, and label your creation with a kick ass name and the date you jugged it.
+Pour some of your spring water back into your jug, leaving an inch or two from the top.
+Take one of your balloons, poke a hole in the top with a clean needle or sharp point, stretch it over the neck of your jug, and label your creation with a kick-ass name and the date you jugged it.
 Please use a better name and handwriting than we did here.

-Step 8 - Wait
+Step 8: Wait

 This part is probably going to drive you insane.
-Luckily, the first few days up to three weeks will be pretty interesting.
+Luckily, the first few days or up to three weeks will be pretty interesting.
 Your yeast should be kicking up a storm within a day.
 Your balloon will inflate and your creation should be bubbling like mad.
 After three weeks or near that, the first phase will be completed.

-Sit tight for a total of six months, doing a few sips along the way to ensure things are running in your favor and BOOM you're the mead making master of your own kingdom of awesome.
+Sit tight for a total of six months, doing a few sips along the way to ensure things are running in your favor, and boom, you're the mead-making master of your own kingdom of awesome.